LucasSouzaa/Cantinho-do-Ceu/contributing.md

 2. `git pull codeigniter develop`
 3. `git push origin develop`

 Now your fork is up to date.
-This should be done regularly, or before you send a pull request at least.
+This should be done regularly, or before you send a pull request at least.your

+And don't forget to use the command "git status" to List which files are staged, unstaged, and untracked

 Aquele commit para o october.